nerliss/HodgepodgeFPS/README.md

 # HodgepodgeFPS
 An unreal engine 4 project with a funny name.
-The repo contains source code of the project
+The repo contains source code snippets of the project.